 Our society is both food-obsessed and diet-obsessed.
 How can we win?

-Of course, there is no magic bullet for healing from an obsessive relationship with food — whether your actual behavior is overeating, restricting, over-exercising to compensate for eating, food rigidity, a full-on eating disorder, or some combination of these.
-Depending on how deep in you are, you may need professional help (whether it’s residential treatment, intensive outpatient, or just working with a therapist and dietitian) like I did in order to get healthy.
+Of course, there is no magic bullet for healing when you have been obsessed with food.
+Whether your actual behavior is overeating, restricting, over-exercising to compensate for eating, food rigidity, a full-on eating disorder, or some combination of these- healing is a journey.
+Depending on how deep in you are, you may need professional help.
+That could include residential treatment, intensive outpatient, or working with a therapist and dietitian.

-Or you may notice that your thoughts and behaviors are starting to concern you before they spiral too far out of control — and do some reading, self-help courses, work with a coach, and talk to friends about things you’re making an effort to work on.
+Or you may notice that your thoughts and behaviors are starting to concern you before they spiral too far out of control.
+Perhaps you do some reading, self-help courses, work with a coach, and talk to friends about things you’re making an effort to work on.
 (Note that in either scenario, it’s not “going it alone”… because that tends to be woefully ineffective.)

 There is no one-size-fits-all approach.
 But in this article, I’ll give a brief overview of a few of the ideas and tips that most helped me to let go of the obsession with food.